Domaine du Vieux Lazaret

 Domaine du Vieux Lazaret is a vineyard spanning over 250 acre in the Rhône Valley in southern France.
 It was originally the site of a Lazarist hospice in the eighteenth century.

 History

 The origin of the name Vieux Lazaret dates back to the 18th century, when a hospice (or Lazaret) existed in the village of Châteauneuf-du-Pape.
 This hospice, provided by the Lazarists, offered comfort and shelter for the poor and infirm.
 The Lazarists were a silent order of monks, which were founded in 1625 by St Vincent de Paul to look after the sick and the needy in the French countryside.

 The buildings eventually fell into disuse, and were sold by the commune during the 19th century to the Quiot family.
 Afterwards, the Quiot family used the structures as agricultural buildings.

 Modernization

-While originally situated in the village of Châteauneuf-du-Pape in close proximity to other properties owned by the Quiot family, these original buildings have today been extended and modernized, and now form the main center of the agricultural activities of Vignobles Jérôme Quiot.
+While originally situated in the village of Châteauneuf-du-Pape near other properties owned by the Quiot family, these original buildings have today been extended and modernized, and now form the main center of the agricultural activities of Vignobles Jérôme Quiot.